Baba Farid: Legacy

-Honor in Sikhism
+In Sikhism

 Baba Farid, as he is commonly known, has his poetry included in the Guru Granth Sahib, the most sacred scripture of Sikhism, which includes 123 (or 134) hymns composed by Farid.
 Guru Arjan Dev Ji, the 5th guru of Sikhism, included these hymns himself in the Adi Granth, the predecessor of the Guru Granth Sahib.
 There are 10 Sikh gurus, but there are also 15 Bhagats in Sikhism.
 Baba Sheikh Farid is one of these equally revered 15 Bhagats.

 Langar

 Fariduddin Ganjshakar first introduced the institution of the Langar in the Punjab region.Talib, Gurbachan Singh (1973).
 "Baba Sheikh Farid: His Life and Teaching" The institution greatly contributed to the social fabric of Punjabi society and allowed peoples of various faiths and backgrounds to attain free food and drink.
 The practice, introduced by Fariduddin Ganjshakar grew and is documented in the Jawahir al-Faridi compiled in 1623 CE.
 It was later, both the institution and term, adopted by Sikhs.